evamh/ACNH-NPC-Generator/README.md

-# *Animal Crossing: New Horizons* Exploring NPC Generation using autoencoders
+# Nintendo's *Animal Crossing: New Horizons* Exploring NPC Generation using autoencoders
 Final project for Coding Three - Exploring Machine Intelligence in my MSc Creative Computing Course at UAL - CCI.

 In this project, I explore how autoencoders can be used to recreate and generate content in video games.
 More specifically, I used a dataset of non-player character images from Nintendo's popular game *Animal Crossing: New Horizons*.
 My aim was to build an autoencoder that could recreate the images and construct a latent space that would allow me to generate new images.